Effective: April 1, 1998

 - Finance and Administration is advised in a timely manner of all transfers, write-off, trade-in, loss and disposal of all assets managed in SAP and located off CBC/Radio-Canada premises

-Senior Management reporting directly to the President must Complete an annual disclosure form attesting to which assets, and/or services paid by the Corporation, which they use and/or have access to off CBC/Radio-Canada premises, and to the control they exercise over their own management for such assets within their components and submit such form to the VP & CFO who will ensure that a copy is sent to Human Resources to be maintained in their files, and a copy to Finance and Administration to update SAP.
+Senior Management reporting directly to the President must complete an annual disclosure form attesting to which assets, which they use and/or have access to off CBC/Radio-Canada premises, and to the control they exercise over their own management for such assets within their components and submit such form to the VP & CFO who will ensure that a copy is sent to Human Resources to be maintained in their files, and a copy to Finance and Administration to update SAP.

 Human Resources will ensure that such assets are recovered from the respective Senior Manager and any services paid by the Corporation are cancelled when that manager leaves the Corporation.
 When assets are recovered and services cancelled Human Resources will advise local Finance and Administration who will update SAP accordingly.